 Where did the story come from?

-The study was carried out by researchers from the University of Reading and was published in the peer-reviewed journal, Food Chemistry.
+The study was carried out by researchers from the University of Reading, and was funded by Biotechnology and Biological Sciences Research Council grants and the Florida Department of Citrus, also known as Florida Citrus.

 What kind of research was this?